keyboard_arrow_up

 Polyoxymethylene

-Polyoxymethylene, also called acetal or Delrin, is often used as a substitute for metal in automotive and construction applications due to its strength and machinability.
+Polyoxymethylene, also called acetal or Delrin, is often used as a substitute for metal in automotive and construction applications because of its strength, dimensional stability, and machinability.

 Polyvinyl Chloride (PVC)

-Polyvinyl chloride (PVC or vinyl) is available in rigid and flexible forms and is the world’s third-most produced polymer.
+Polyvinyl chloride (PVC or vinyl) is available in rigid and flexible forms and is one of the world’s most widely produced polymers.
 It is used in building materials, packaging, cards, plumbing, insulation, inflatable products, and more.

 ABS (Acrylonitrile-Butadiene-Styrene)

-ABS resins offer high strength and resistance to most chemicals and stains, created from the polymerization of acrylonitrile, styrene, and butadiene.
+ABS resins offer high strength, impact resistance, and resistance to many chemicals and stains.
+They are created from the polymerization of acrylonitrile, styrene, and butadiene.

 Acrylic